Manavprajapati815/Manav-Prajapti/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Devloping Flutter Solutions.
+- 🤔 &nbsp; Developing Flutter solutions and building mobile-first experiences.
-- 🎓 &nbsp; B.Tech in Information Technology - Charusat University of Sciences & Engineering.
+- 🎓 &nbsp; B.Tech in Information Technology - Charusat University of Science & Technology.
-- 💭 &nbsp; Focused on diving deeper into Androiad App devlopment.
+- 💭 &nbsp; Focused on diving deeper into Android app development and real-world IoT applications.
 - 🎧 &nbsp; Enjoys bike riding, listening to music, and DJing as hobbies.
-- 🤝 &nbsp; Open to collaboration and enthusiastic about contributing to security projects and initiatives.
+- 🤝 &nbsp; Open to collaboration and enthusiastic about contributing to security projects and tech communities.

 <h3> 🛠 &nbsp;Tech Stack</h3>